DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

         return self._values.__getitem__(item)
 ~~~

-Some keypoints to consider here are:
+Some key points to consider here are:

 - ```*values``` in the constructor definitions means that will take all the arguments passed by extension.

-- ```_values``` is a representation of a private attribute for this class, which is still accesible outside but by convention should be access directly.
+- ```_values``` is a representation of a private attribute for this class, which is still accessible outside but by convention should be access directly.

 - We access to the ```__getitem__``` method inherited from the list class we are based on.

 ### Implementing a custom sequence

-This implementation that doesn't rely on a built-in object must remember that the result of an indexing operation shouldl be an instance of the same class and the slice should respect the range of the beginning until the end minus one position.
+This implementation that doesn't rely on a built-in object must remember that the result of an indexing operation should be an instance of the same class and the slice should respect the range of the beginning until the end minus one position.

 In that case, a raw implementation can look like this: